Elijah3756/Vulnanalyzer/scripts/README.md

 3. **Use appropriate date ranges** to avoid unnecessary data
 4. **Monitor rate limits** - the script handles this automatically
 5. **Use SSD storage** for better file I/O performance
+6. **Use robust retry settings** for large downloads: `--max-retries 10 --retry-delay 180`

 ## Troubleshooting

 ### Common Issues

-1. **Rate limit errors**: Get an API key or wait longer between requests
+1. **Rate limit errors (429)**: The script now handles these automatically with exponential backoff
-2. **Network timeouts**: Check your internet connection
+2. **Network timeouts**: Check your internet connection and use `--max-retries` to increase retry attempts
 3. **Disk space**: Ensure sufficient space (each year can be 1-2 GB)
 4. **Permission errors**: Check write permissions for output directory
+5. **API key issues**: Verify your API key is valid and not expired

 ### Getting Help

 - Check the NVD API documentation: https://nvd.nist.gov/developers
 - Review the script logs for detailed error messages
-- Ensure your API key is valid and not expired
+- Use `--verbose` flag for more detailed logging
+- Check download statistics for success rates and error patterns

 ## Data Quality